 “Good things come in small packages” (The Advertiser, Feb 2013)

 “…a really intoxicating – and quirky – performance” (Festival Freak, Mar 2013)

 This is a quiet work that makes visible the unseen in tableaus of lucid sadness and sophisticated joy.
-Get a ticket if you can. – Jo Pollitt, Seesaw magazine WINNER – BEST PRODUCTION – PERFORMING ARTS WA AWARDS 2018 Imagine your life unsaved, unhappened.
-How do we go on when we begin to lose touch … Continue reading Dust on the Shortbread
+Get a ticket if you can. – Jo Pollitt, Seesaw magazine WINNER – BEST PRODUCTION – PERFORMING ARTS WA AWARDS 2018 SHORTLISTED – OUTSTANDING ACHIEVEMENT IN INDEPENDENT DANCE – AUSTRALIAN DANCE AWARDS Imagine your life unsaved, unhappened. … Continue reading Dust on the Shortbread

 Presented as part of an evening of site-specific performance, Amongst the Many is an audio-guided work for a group, exploring the audience as a “site” and the nature and dynamics of group situations and the encounters contained within.
 The audience are guided around the grounds of Fremantle Arts Centre between the other works presented, and … Continue reading Amongst the Many